-OPRHP is dedicating up to $17.2 million to parks, historic preservation, and heritage areas through the CFA for the Environmental Protection Fund and Recreational Trails Programs.
+OPRHP is dedicating up to $27.9 million to parks, historic preservation, and heritage areas through the CFA for the Environmental Protection Fund and Recreational Trails Programs.

-The Environmental Protection Fund (EPF) Municipal Grant program offers up to $16 million in matching grants for the acquisition, planning, development, and improvement of parks, historic properties listed on the National or State Registers of Historic Places and heritage areas identified in approved plans for statutorily designated Heritage Areas.
+The Environmental Protection Fund Grant Program for Parks, Preservation and Heritage (EPF) offers up to $26 million in matching grants for the acquisition, planning, development, and improvement of parks, historic properties listed on the National or State Registers of Historic Places and heritage areas identified in approved plans for statutorily designated Heritage Areas.
 Funds are available to municipalities or not-for-profits with an ownership interest.
 The maximum award is $500,000.
 If the total project cost is greater than $4 million, up to $750,000 may be requested.

-The Recreational Trails (RTP) program offers up to $1.2 million in matching grants for the acquisition, development, rehabilitation and maintenance of trails and trail-related projects.
-Funds are available to non-profit organizations, municipal, state and federal agencies, and other government entities.
-Funded projects must be identified in, or further a specific goal of, the Statewide Comprehensive Outdoor Recreation Plan (SCORP), the Statewide Trails Plan or a local plan, and must be available to the general public.
+The Recreational Trails Program (RTP) offers up to $1.9 million in matching grants for the acquisition, development, rehabilitation and maintenance of trails and trail-related projects.
+Funds are available to non-profit corporations and municipalities.
+Funded projects must further a specific goal of the Statewide Comprehensive Outdoor Recreation Plan (SCORP), the Statewide Trails Plan or a local plan, and must be accessible to the public.
 Source of funds: Federal Highway Administration (FHWA).
 The minimum grant award for restoration, development and property acquisition projects is $25,000.
 The minimum equipment purchase-only award is $5,000.
 All grant awards are capped at $250,000.